The World's Strongest Rearguard

 The World's Strongest Rearguard: Labyrinth Country's Novice Seeker (世界最強の後衛 ～迷宮国の新人探索者～, Sekai Saikyō no Kōei: Meikyūkoku no Shinjin Tansakusha) is a Japanese light novel series written by Toowa and illustrated by Huuka Kazabana.
-It was originally posted as a web novel on the online publication platform Shōsetsuka ni Narō in April 2017, before Fujimi Shobo began publishing it as a light novel under their Kadokawa Books imprint in November of the same year; nine volumes have been released as of September 2025.
+It was originally posted as a web novel on the online publication platform Shōsetsuka ni Narō in April 2017, before being published by Fujimi Shobo as a light novel under their Kadokawa Books imprint in November of the same year.
 A manga adaptation illustrated by Rikizo began serialization Kadokawa Corporation's ComicWalker service in March 2018.
-Nine volumes have been released as of February 2025.
-An anime television series adaptation has been announced.
+An anime television series adaptation produced by Maho Film aired from July to September 2026.

 Plot

 The series follows Arihito Atobe, a salaryman who is killed in a bus accident.
 After being reincarnated into another world, he is asked to pick a job class.
-He picks being a rearguard, which turns out to be a powerful class that no one before him had been before.
-Aimed with his new powers, he help his party members explore labyrinth, as their bonds grow over time.
+He picks being a rearguard, which turns out to be a powerful class that no one before him had been.
+Armed with his new powers, he help his party members explore labyrinths, as their bonds grow over time.